 The tires are some of the most durable you will find on the market so if you are most concerned about having reliable tires, this is a great option.

 The tires won’t go flat unlike other models and they grip the surface very well.

 For parents who are worried about storage space, this model is great because it’s collapsible.

-You can fold it down, remove the steering wheel and folding down the back rest allowing you to hang it up in your garage or in a closet.
+You can fold it down, remove the steering wheel, and fold down the backrest allowing you to hang it up in your garage or in a closet.
 It even comes with a wall mount to make this easy to store.

 The retro design is very similar to the go-karts your child might see in a race.
 The seat can be adjusted without any tools.
 So as your child gets bigger you can change the seat position.

 It has a front trunk in which your child can store toys or snacks.
-There is a handbrake and functions for going forward or backward.
+There is a handbrake and functions for going forward or backwards.

 - It features a retro design with a trunk space in which snacks or toys can be stored

 - It comes with an extra hand brake kids